shreyaparadkar/meme-generator/README.md

 # meme-generator
-React-native app with Imgflip api for creating memes
+React-native app with expo and Imgflip api for creating memes

+Check it out at https://expo.io/@shreya156/projects/meme-generator